 Ownership & Legal Structure:

-Our project, the UCF, is itself a nonprofit social enterprise, and all the support that we provide to fellow poor farmers in our region (whether it’s seed, fertilizers or technical training) is free of charge.
+Our project, the UCF, is itself a nonprofit social enterprise, and we are working with some chronically impoverished farmers who can’t get started on their own.
+As such, all the support that we provide to these farmers (be it seed, fertilizers or training) is free.

-To run our plant on the basis of freethought, and without subjecting our operations to the political bureaucracies that have plagued similar ventures here today, our plant will be directly managed by the UCF, with any incomes thereof being used to support our fellow farmers, and to maintain the plant itself.
+To run our plant in a flexible and creative way, and without subjecting our operations to the political bureaucracies that have stalemated similar ventures here today, our plant will be directly managed by the UCF, with any incomes thereof being used to support our fellow farmers, and to maintain the plant itself.